U.S. Supreme Court rejects Volkswagen appeals over emissions tampering | Law-Order

 The 9th Circuit said its decision could lead to "staggering liability for Volkswagen."
 Volkswagen was also seeking to overturn a June ruling by the Ohio Supreme Court that reached a similar conclusion.

-VW says it could face huge damages in the cases and potentially others.
+VW has said it could face huge damages in the cases and potentially others.
 Daimler AG and Fiat Chrysler, part of Stellantis NV, are facing similar claims.
 Volkswagen announced in September that it agreed to pay https://www.reuters.com/legal/litigation/vw-pay-15-million-settle-nh-montana-diesel-claims-2021-09-27 $1.5 million to settle similar claims in New Hampshire and Montana.
-If other states and counties settle at the same amount per vehicle, the total would be just $13 million.

 In 2015, Volkswagen disclosed that it had used sophisticated software to evade nitrogen oxide emissions requirements in nearly 11 million vehicles worldwide.
 It also misled the EPA, which had started asking questions in 2014.
 In addition to equipping vehicles with "defeat devices" before they were sold, VW also installed software updates after sale, which was the conduct at issue before the Supreme Court.
 At the time, VW did not reveal the true purpose of the updates, which were aimed at refining the software used to control the emissions.